Pakistani Home Minister accuses Imran Khan of revealing official secrets for political purposes - ExBulletin

 The development is the latest in a tussle between Khan, who was ousted in a no-confidence vote in parliament in April last year, and the administration of his successor Prime Minister Shehbaz Sharif.

-Khan has been charged with more than 150 court cases, including several for corruption, terrorism and incitement to violence during deadly protests in May that saw his supporters attack government and military assets across the country.
+Khan has been charged with more than 150 court cases, including several for corruption, “terrorism” and inciting violence during deadly protests in May that saw his supporters attack government and military assets across the country.

 The violence erupted after his arrest in connection with a corruption case and the riots only stopped after Khan was released by order of Pakistan’s Supreme Court.
 Khan was released on bail in numerous cases, but was repeatedly forced to appear in court to seek protection from arrest, a common measure under Pakistani law.